Infinite rate symbiotic branching on the real line: The tired frogs model: Characterization of the approximating process and proof of Theorem

 Recall that $W^\eta_i$ is (in distribution) the amount of wake frogs needed to activate the dormant frogs at $i\eta$.
 However, since the wake frogs possibly do not suffice to wake up all dormant frogs, we see only some of the $W^\eta_i$ realized as values of $V^\eta_i$.
 Note that, for any $i$, we have

-Recall that our $L^\eta$ has a finite number of atoms, whereas the ``last'' atom is spatially located at $\elleta{\infty}$ which is either at $\lceil \eta^{-1}\rceil \eta$ or at the location of the leftmost pile of dormant frogs that will never wake up because there are not enough wake frogs to activate them.
+Recall that by Assumption~\ref{A1.6}(iii) and the stepsize $\eta$, our $L^\eta$ has a finite number of atoms, whereas the ``last'' atom is spatially located at $\elleta{\infty}$ which is either at $\lceil \eta^{-1}\rceil \eta$ or at the location of the leftmost pile of dormant frogs that will never wake up because there are not enough wake frogs to activate them.
 Define

 which might be infinite.
 This is the analogous quantity to $u^*$ from Theorem~\ref{T4}.
 Now we define an auxiliary point process based on the above random variables:

 We have the following lemma. \begin{lemma} For all $\eta>0$,